 - Electricians—10.2 percent / $64,750

 Technology is a big industry in Missouri.
-Companies like DST Systems, Suddenlink Communications, and Cerner Corporation are all headquartered in the state, and dozens of firms have major data centers in the region.4 According to a CompTIA study, the state's technology industry added more than 3,200 jobs between 2015 and 2016 alone.
-What's more, the study found that average technology wages are higher in Missouri than in most Midwestern states.5
+The Missouri Partnership notes that companies like DST Systems, Suddenlink Communications, and Cerner Corporation are all headquartered in the state, and dozens of firms have major data centers in the region.
+According to a CompTIA study, the state's technology industry added more than 3,200 jobs between 2015 and 2016 alone.
+What's more, the study found that average technology wages are higher in Missouri than in most Midwestern states.

 Plenty of technology-related careers are poised for growth in this state.
-With the right training, you could take advantage of growing opportunities in occupations like these:1
+With the right training, you could take advantage of growing opportunities in occupations like these (all data from MERIC):

 - Information security analysts—41.7 percent / $83,280

 - Computer systems analysts—18.5 percent / $86,960

 - Computer user support specialists—16.8 percent / $44,230